• Skip to primary navigation

 Tip the potatoes into a serving dish and serve hot as a side with a roast or sausages.

-Note – the actual time to cook will depend on how hot your stove was.
+Note - the actual time to cook will depend on how hot your stove is.
 If the potatoes and onions start to burn while they are steaming, add one or two tablespoons more water to the pan.

-If you’d like to be notified of any new recipes, why not subscribe to my newsletter.
-As a thank-you gift, you will receive a free recipe e-book containing some of my most popular cakes and desserts.
+If you'd like to be notified of new recipes, why not subscribe to my newsletter?
+To say thank you, you will receive a free recipe e-book containing some of my most popular cakes and desserts.

 What to serve with sauteed potatoes and onions

-As I mentioned above, I like to serve these saute potatoes and onions with a crispy eisbein.
-Here’s the link again for my eisbein made in a Ninja multi-cooker but if you don’t have a Ninja you can just as easily make the eisbein in a normal pressure cooker and crisp it in the oven.
+As I mentioned above, I like to serve these sauteed potatoes and onions with a crispy eisbein.
+Here's the link again for my eisbein made in a Ninja multi-cooker but if you don't have a Ninja you can just as easily make the eisbein in a normal pressure cooker and crisp it in the oven.

 These potatoes also go extremely well with a roast.
 Why not try them the next time you make a roast leg of lamb, instead of roast potatoes?
 They also go very nicely with lamb shanks instead of mashed potatoes.